acousticrobot/web-16/_pages/toki-pona/lesson-04-direct-objects.md

 ### columns and rows

 Now that our sentences are getting longer, we’ve started to talk about block structure in terms of columns and rows.
 If this is still a little confusing to visualize, don’t worry.
-In the next lesson we will look more closely at how this works.
+In the next lesson we will focus on how this works.

 ### test your comprehension